Rainymood/rainymood.github.io/_pages/start.md

 * [All problems are timely]({% post_url 2025-01-08-pregnant-problems %}): Our problems often have a very specific time-window in which they appear
 * [Good design flows from the 7 stages of action]({% post_url 2025-04-06-a-model-for-the-7-stages-of-action-inn-product-design %}): Good product design flows from the 7 stages of action

+# Team-building

+*How do we build teams that feel safe and do great work?*

+...

+# Company-building

+*What makes a company great?
+How do we build great companies?*

+...